 Director of Business Development, Founding Partner

 Bryan TomesBryan, founding partner at Equinox RTC, also helped found Asheville Academy for Girls as well as assist in the startup of Solstice East.
 He has managed the development of the academy (Timbersong) associated with all three programs.
 He also has historically supported in operations and business development.
 Bryan’s prior experience includes work in multiple therapeutic and traditional school settings, residential and day.
 Bryan has taught classes, led schools, managed accreditation, and developed therapeutic programs from the ground up, including marketing, budgeting, infrastructure development, systems, and client referrals.
 Bryan’s education focused on History, Secondary Education, and School Administration.
 Bryan is married with one child.
 Most of his free time is spent hiking, biking, kayaking or whatever outside activities he can bully his family into joining.
 “I believe that we find our way to this work from a place of a deep-felt intention to make a difference in the world.
 I am so grateful that I have been able to find a place where I can fulfill that personal mission while also being able to manage the school outside the normal bureaucratic challenges of the public sector.
 We run a responsive, creative, outcomes dependent program that is and must be great at what we do.
 I love the challenge of merging mission and practice.”

-Bonnie has over 10 years of experience working in secondary and higher education.
+Bonnie Richardson M.A.Bonnie has over 10 years of experience working in secondary and higher education.
 For a number of years she has served as an academic director at a wilderness therapy residential treatment center and short-term therapeutic boarding school and has also held administrative and leadership roles in international education.
 She earned her Masters in Critical & Cultural Theory from Cardiff University in the U.K. and her B.A. in Interpersonal Communication from UCF.
 Bonnie’s time as a Wilderness First Aid/Responder Instructor and volunteer experiences teaching abroad have only further enriched her time in the classroom where she enjoys teaching English and tutoring in mathematics.
 Bonnie is committed to supporting and guiding teachers and building relationships with students, supporting them and encouraging them to find their strengths, address their challenges, and push themselves to harness their full potential.
 In her spare time, Bonnie enjoys spending time with family, adventuring in the outdoors, binge listening to podcasts, exploring countries abroad, travel photography, and skating.

 Director of Recreational Therapy